MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 }
 ```
 ### Uninitialized const variables
 Visual Studio 2017 RTW release had a regression in which the C++ compiler would not issue a diagnostic if a 'const' variable was not initialized.
-This regression has been fixed in Visual Studio 2017 Update 1.
+This regression has been fixed in Visual Studio 2017 version 15.3.
 The following code now produces "warning C4132: 'Value': const object should be initialized":

 ```cpp
 const int Value; //C4132